-The book provides playing notes and details on more than 120 of Scotland's “Hidden Gem” golf courses (10 new to this edition), including notes for women players on many courses.
+The book provides playing notes and details on almost 130 of Scotland's “Hidden Gem” golf courses (10 new to this edition), including notes for women players on many courses.
 The early chapters give information about touring and driving in Scotland.
-The book also recommends more than 170 pubs, restaurants, and tea rooms, and almost 50 Bed and Breakfast or Guest House lodgings throughout Scotland.
+The book also recommends almost 200 pubs, restaurants, and tea rooms, and almost 50 Bed and Breakfast or Guest House lodgings throughout Scotland.
 For non-golfers or those non-golf days, the book details more than 50 of Scotland's best visitor attractions.Buy Now

 The book details playing notes and courses information on 95 Scottish and 27 Welsh famous and lesser known courses, including notes for women on many courses (different courses than Golf in Scotland: The Hidden Gems).
 The first chapter is all about getting started on your Scottish or Welsh tour.
 The book includes recommendations for more than 200 pubs, restaurants, and tea rooms, as well 100 Bed and Breakfast or Guest House lodgings in both countries.
 The “Attractions” section in each chapter lists dozen of the best of Scotland's and Wales' tourist destinations.Buy Now